MohReza86/Striatum-Cropper/README.md

 Motivated by the findings of this study, the current project offers an algorithm for automated quantification of functional domains in rodent striatum.

+## Maximum intensity projection

+3D Z-stacks of the striatum are initially converted the to 2D maximal intensity projection (MIP).
+MIP creates an output image each of whose pixels contains the maximum value over all images in the stack at the particular pixel location (max_inten_proj.py).
+Accordingly, at each pixel position, the pixel with the maximum intensity is found, which become the intensity of that pixel value in the projected image.
+This results in a 2D projection of the original 3D Z-stacks.

 ## Automated striatum cropping

 Following Hintiryan et al.’s paper, coronal brain section images containing three striatal divisions are selected: